-And just for the record, he told me: When I went to the Zone, there at José Paulino -I have a lot to tell you about it .... - I was washing it (as if washing was going to solve the HIV contagion issue).
-He told me when I heard ....
+And, just for the record, he said to me: When I went to the Zone, back in José Paulino -I have a lot to tell about it…. - I washed the p ** (as if washing would solve the issue of HIV infection) and told me when I knew….

 The shit in all this is that a lot of things ended up being unsaid, and so the saying, cruelly and from side to side, is left unsaid, another expression I learned from it!

 And, after all, by changing the vibration, let him be well where he is, and if he can not be well, let him receive my prayers and those who can say something about him and his name!

 The story is written by those who won and in this line, there is little to be done and no one has won whatever was brought into play in the contest!

 Returning to "Positive Love" the idea was to give everyone a chance to find someone, paying for it, post, including that, also in this sector, I was the "avant garde", and I only wanted $ 45,00 per semester.

 The life of Seropositive people, who in one way or another I have tried to Improve

 To keep this here without drawing from my pocket or wallet, as I had to keep doing and doing, keep this blog here !!!

 My tactic was to show the person I am, to see if the person might be interested.

 When the person was interested, or who really liked what he knew, I would start talking about my work.
 And that was where things were headed for certain paths, and I have some here